 At Salve Regina University, our master’s degree in administration of justice and homeland security prepares leaders to envision and pioneer today’s security solutions in a complex technological and global environment.
 Using an analytical approach, our program develops sophisticated experts in law enforcement, intelligence and justice leadership who safeguard people’s lives and protect against cyber threats.

 Courses are taught by seasoned professionals who are experts in their field.
 Instructors work one-on-one with students to meet their individual needs while serving as career-focused mentors.
 Faculty also assist students in landing worthwhile internships that may provide key networking and career opportunities.

-While this degree may be completed entirely online, select courses are also offered at our Newport and Warwick campuses.
+While this degree may be completed entirely online, select courses are also offered at our Newport campus.
 Our visionary online format is designed to accommodate the unconventional schedules of justice and homeland security professionals, including those on overseas deployment, while in-person options provide hands-on forensic training.

 In addition to the master’s degree in administration of justice and homeland security, we also offer graduate certificates in cybersecurity and intelligence, digital forensics and leadership in justice.
 Through our popular accelerated program, qualified undergraduates can earn their bachelor’s and master’s degrees in just five years.

 Curriculum and Concentrations

 Guided by the principles of equal respect, our 12-course graduate program in administration of justice and homeland security aspires to examine the philosophical, historical, ethical, behavioral, technological, legal and policy dimensions of the discipline.